Scille/parsec-cloud/docs/development/glossary-FR.md

 <!-- Parsec Cloud (https://parsec.cloud) Copyright (c) BUSL-1.1 2016-present Scille SAS -->

-# Translation memory
+# Glossary (French)

-For translation consistency, the following table display the preferred translations for terms that might have multiple (reasonable) translations.
+The following table displays the preferred translations for terms that might have multiple (reasonable) translations.
 It is therefore not intended to cover translation for every possible term.

 | EN                              | FR                 |
 |---------------------------------|--------------------|